Europe’s central bank moves toward introducing digital euro

 Facebook last year proposed launching Libra, a digital currency that would be backed by existing government-issued money.
 Libra would not be run by Facebook but by a nonprofit association based in Switzerland.
 Central banks and regulators have raised concerns about privacy, money laundering and consumer protection.
 The project suffered a setback when high-profile financial companies such as MasterCard and Visa left the project.

 The technical basis could be so-called distributed ledger technology, a decentralized way of keeping track of payments, or the existing ECB payment infrastructure, TIPS.
-Ways for the currency would be used in practice by consumers would be developed by the private sector.
+The private sector would then develop ways for the currency to be used in practice by consumers.